Tufan Erhürman: Political career

 Erhürman became involved in the negotiations to solve the Cyprus dispute under President Mehmet Ali Talat between 2008 and 2010.

 He ran for a Nicosia seat at the Assembly of the Republic in the 2013 elections and became a Member of Parliament as a candidate of the Republican Turkish Party-United Forces.
 He worked extensively to change the constitution where 23 changes were agreed by all 4 parties which were being represented in the parliament at that time.
 However, 62.3% of the voters rejected the new constitution in the 2014 referendum.
 He became the Secretary General of the Republican Turkish Party-United Forces.

 On 13 November 2016, Erhürman became the leader of the Republican Turkish Party and thus of the main opposition.

 He was reelected as a Member of the Parliament during the 2018 snap elections, however he could not prevent his party from losing 9 seats.
 On 19 January 2018, negotiations started to form a coalition between 4 parties, the Republican Turkish Party, the People's Party, the Democratic Party and the Communal Democracy Party, ultimately succeeding in the formation of the Erhürman cabinet.

+On 19 October 2025, Erhürman defeated incumbent president Ersin Tatar in the 2025 Northern Cypriot presidential election, winning 62.76% of the vote.

+Political positions

+Erhürman has stated his support for the reunification of Cyprus under a federal model.
+However he has also stated that he would not go down such a route without the approval of the government of Turkey.